It’s critical that you update your iPhone to iOS 14.4 right now. Here’s why and how

 If you own an iPhone or iPad, drop what you’re doing and upgrade to iOS 14.4 and iPadOS 14.4 right now.
 The reason?
 Apple patched three security vulnerabilities in the operating systems that the company believes hackers were actively exploiting.

-Apple released the iOS 14.4 and iPadOS 14.4 updates for their iPhones and iPads, respectively, yesterday.
+Apple released the iOS 14.4 and iPadOS 14.4 updates for its iPhones and iPads, respectively, yesterday.
 Both updates brought with them the usual stability and bug fixes and added a few new minor features, such as the ability for the iPhone to register haptic feedback when transferring a song between it and a HomePod mini speaker.

 However, in a support document published with the updates, Apple acknowledged that three vulnerabilities were patched in the new software as well.
 Patching security vulnerabilities is nothing outside of the ordinary for any operating system.
 Everyone from Apple to Google to Microsoft is engaged in an eternal game of cat and mouse with hackers constantly looking for or creating new attack vectors into operating systems.